General State of the Market

 Out-of-court restructuring agreements only bind the signatory parties; they cannot be imposed on, or modify, any rights of non-subscribers.
-Where cramming-down is necessary, creditors may negotiate an out-of-court revitalisation plan with the debtor and subsequently initiate a formal judicial proceeding (PER or PEVE) to execute it.
-However, this alternative is feasible only if the plan is endorsed by a certain majority of creditors and ratified by the court under the PER or the PEVE.
+Where cramming down is necessary, creditors may negotiate an out-of-court revitalisation plan with the debtor and subsequently initiate a formal judicial proceeding (the PER or PEVE) to execute it.
+However, this alternative is feasible only if the plan is endorsed by a certain majority of creditors and ratified by the court under the PER or PEVE.

 Majority Requirements in Credit Agreements

 Credit agreements with multiple lenders typically require amendments to be in writing and unanimously approved by the lenders.
 Consequently, renegotiations – especially in the context of a workout – require the support of all lenders, and mechanisms to bind dissenting lenders are not usually available.

 Although cram-down is not available in out-of-court restructurings, these agreements are not perceived as unworkable since: